juju/juju/README.md

 ### Creating a binary package for testing

-You can create a binary package using the testing mode of the packaging script
+You can create a binary package using the *dsc file created with the source package on your localhost:
-    make-package-with-tarball.bash testing ./juju-core_1.20.1.tar.gz \
-        'Full Name <user@example.com>'
+    build-package-with-dsc.bash localhost '' \
+        ./tmp.KUVlbtnnet/juju-core_1.20.1-0ubuntu1~14.04.1~juju1.dsc

+You can pass
+    user@other-host '<extra-ssh-opts>'
+to build on a host that provides desired architecture and series

 ## Assemble the juju tools